 - a.
 Coordinate the restoration of agency resources and/or capabilities as needed - b.
 Participate in countywide recovery planning and activities - c.
 Prepare the documentation required to become eligible for reimbursement - d.
-Participate in after action reviews - 4.
-Mitigation - a.
-Identify and implement mitigation activities to prevent or lessen the impact of future incidents - F. Jurisdictional Law Enforcement - 1.
-Preparedness - a.
+Participate in after action reviews

+F. Jurisdictional Law Enforcement

+- a.
 Assist with ESF-11 preparedness activities (listed above) - b.
 Maintain an inventory of agency resources - c.
-Provide current emergency contact information to the Pacific County Emergency Management Agency - 2.
-Response - a.
-Provide law enforcement support in emergency/disasters, in accordance with departmental operations guides & protocols, existing MOUs & agreements including: - i.
-Dispatching services and communications support Establish perimeter security - ii.
+Provide current emergency contact information to the Pacific County Emergency Management Agency

+- a.
+Provide law enforcement support in emergency/disasters, in accordance with departmental operations guides & protocols, existing MOUs & agreements including: - Dispatching services and communications support Establish perimeter security - ii.
 Establish security for evacuated areas - iii.
 Establish security for staging/reception areas - iv.
 Provide security for existing and/or temporary morgues or burial sites - v.
 Provide security at facilities used for emergency purposes, animal shelters - vi.
-Ensure the safety and well-being of responders
+Ensure the safety and well-being of responders a.
+Identify and implement mitigation activities to prevent or lessen the impact of future incidents